patriciogonzalezvivo/libopz/README.md

 cmake ..
 make
 ```

-Then you can run any of the example programs.
+After running these commands you can run any of the example programs.

+## Programs:
-## opz_dump
+### opz_dump

-Prints out everything it recives and process from the OPZ
+Prints out everything it recives and process from the OP-Z

 ```
 examples/./opz_dump
 ```

-## opz_memory
+### opz_memory

 A way of exploring OP-Z project memory